datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 ssh [username]@[hostname].local
 ```

-Then, we create a service file from your Pi's terminal using following three commands:
+Then, we create a service file from your Pi's terminal using the following three commands:

 To create a service, we need a service file.
 This file should be located in the specific directory `/etc/systemd/system`.
 We use the following command to create a service file `light.service`.
 In this command, `sudo` is the administration mode as we are manipulating system files and directory. `touch` is the command to create an empty file.